 - Transformations: Modifies the source data using different types of available transformations.

 - Target Definition: Here, we are going to use one or more targets that we created in the target designer.
-Please refer to the Target Designer in Informatica article to understand its functionality.
+Please refer to the Target Designer article to understand its functionality.

 Informatica Mapping Designer

-Before we start Informatica Mapping, First connect to Informatica repository service.
+Before we start Informatica Mapping, First connect to the repository service.

 TIP: Here, you have to provide the Admin Username and password that you specified while installing the Informatica Server.

-Once you connected successfully, Please navigate to Tools menu in Menu Bar.
-The following screenshot will show the list of available tools inside the Informatica PowerCenter Designer.
+Once you connected successfully, Please navigate to the Tools menu in Menu Bar.
+The following screenshot will show the list of available tools inside the PowerCenter Designer.

 In this article, we are explaining the Informatica Mapping.
 So, please select the Mapping Designer option.

 Once you select the Mapping Designer option, we will be in the Mapping Designer screen.